nawazhoss/Diocese-Income-Analysis/README.md

 - Fresh Expressions of Church

 While these are all valuable areas of study, monitoring financial performance is important for keeping track of an organization’s financial health and for finding out where it might be vulnerable, and identify when it is necessary to take action.
 The goal is to help congregations to see how their contributions create ministry impact while maintaining the financial transparency that builds trust and accountability.
-This is achieved through visualizations, and interactive tools.

 Whether you're a researcher, church leader, policy maker, or simply curious about the Church's presence and impact across England, this project aims to provide meaningful insights grounded in real data.

 ## 📈 Sample Visualization